 What were just a few weeks ago outstanding snowshoe trails will transform into some of the finest and most scenic hiking trails in our state.
 Some of my favorites are Aspen Park, the Shingle Mill Pathway in the Pigeon River Country State Forest, Dead Man’s Hill east of Elmira and Pine Baron Pathway just west of Gaylord.

 The melting of our snow will give way to greening open fields perfect for our elk herd.
 This creates many viewing possibilities north of Otsego County near the Pigeon River Country State Forest.
 Thanks to excellent wildlife management by the DNR, our elk herd continues to thrive.
 We are blessed to have such an outstanding natural resource in our backyard.
 It amazes me how many people don’t realize Michigan has one of the largest elk herds east of the Mississippi River.

 Of course, warm temps, sunny skies and gentle, warm rain also brings along with it the elusive and magical morel mushroom.
 If there was ever a better symbol for spring weather, I can’t think of it.
 This delightful mushroom is as much fun to look for as it is to find.
 Our plentiful state land holdings offer up unlimited opportunities for foraging for nature’s spring delicacy.

 As much as I love winter and all it has to offer in the Gaylord area, I will always delight in the first signs of spring.
-A brief and lovely precursor to the summer months we are all anticipating, spring once again draws everyone outside to enjoy what our pristine community has to offer.
+A brief and lovely precursor to the summer months we are all anticipating, spring once again draws everyone back to nature to enjoy what our “All Outdoors” community has to offer.